23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (c) The Executive Director may require the applicant to submit to an examination by a health professional chosen by Board staff.
 The health professional shall report on the examination to Board staff and may testify at a hearing on reinstatement.
 Cost for the examination shall be the responsibility of the applicant.

 (d) To be reinstated, a pharmacy technician must prove that he or she has been rehabilitated so that further violation of Wyoming Statutes and Board rules is not likely to occur, and that he or she is competent to function as a pharmacy technician.
-The Board, as a condition to establish competency, may require successful completion of the PTCB Pharmacy Technician Certification Examination (PTCE) or ExCPT.
+The Board, as a condition to establish competency, may require successful completion of the PTCB Pharmacy Technician Certification Examination (PTCE) or ExCPT.”
+“Section 9.
+Pharmacy Functions for Pharmacy Technicians.

 (a) A pharmacy technician may perform the pharmacy functions previously mentioned in this chapter for technicians-in-training, as well as the following:

-(i) Compounding – The prescription order shall be reviewed by a pharmacist.
+(i) Compounding – Compounded prescription orders shall be reviewed by a pharmacist.
 The PIC shall certify competency of the pharmacy technician prior to allowing a pharmacy technician to assist the pharmacist in compounding, and annually thereafter.
 Documentation of the competency shall remain on file at the pharmacy and be available for inspection by the Board for each pharmacy technician, and shall include, but not be limited to, documentation of the following skills:

 (A) Knowledge and understanding of FDA’s Good Manufacturing Practices;